JetBrains/teamcity-documentation/topics/known-issues.md

 ### Packages are not found in NuGet feed

-__Problem__: Not all packages are found in a NuGet feed, though artifacts are restored and <path>teamcity-nuget.log</path> does not indicate that indexing of packages is in progress.
+__Problem__: Not all packages are found in a NuGet feed, though artifacts are present on the disk and in the UI and <path>teamcity-nuget.log</path> does not indicate that indexing of packages is in progress.

-__Cause__: TeamCity was restored from backup or moved to a new server.
+__Cause__: One of the possible causes could be that TeamCity was restored from backup or moved to a new server.

 __Solution__: Clear the [buildsMetadata](teamcity-monitoring-and-diagnostics.md#Caches) cache and wait until reindexing of packages is finished on the server.
-Note that it could take a lot of time depending on the number of packages in the feed.
+Note that it could take a lot of time for a large server with a long build history.

 ## Cannot use multiline parameters in PowerShell